 5. Stop “looking around” so much.

-Okay, you’ve developed your primary homeschooling goals and your tactics, put your plan in writing, and implemented it at home.
-Everything is humming along just fine and then you read something online, see something on Pinterest, talk to a friend who is raving about this new program…
+Okay, you’ve developed your primary homeschooling goals and tactics, written your plan, and implemented it at home.
+Everything is humming along just fine, and then you read about an intriguing new homeschool methodology online, find all kinds of exciting home education options on Instagram, and talk to a friend who is raving about this new program.

 6. Work your plan!